 In October 2017, Rosse was awarded the title “Artist of the Year” in the Performance category by the Hemeroteca de Guatemala; she was also invited to participate as a lecturer at the TEDx Guatemala City Women in the same year.

 She has made recordings with leading artists and musical groups of various music genres and has participated in projects ranging from musical theater to Reality Shows along important television stations in Central America and Mexico as a vocal coach and judge, in addition to carrying out projects of realization. of Songbooks for contemporary popular music bands.

-As an educator, she organized, founded and directed the contemporary music schools ATEMPO (2010) and INNATO (2016), where the diffusion of contemporary music and jazz have been promoted through various study programs and technical careers in contemporary music.
-She has also developed educational programs in binational institutions such as the Guatemalan American Institute (IGA), the Universeity of the Valley of Guatemala (Universidad del Valle de Guatemala) and has collaborated with several embassies in Guatemala such as the Embassy of the United States of America, Germany, Japan, Israel, among others, developing educational projects including the International JazzFest (2011) with professors of the Berklee College of Music and the Jazz Fest Foundation AC of Veracruz, Mexico; the JazzCamp organized by the Friends of Art Foundation (FUNDADELA in Guatemala) and the Embassy of the United States of America (2016 and 2017); among others.
-She is a saxophone professor at the National Music Conservatory and at the Superior School of Arts at the University of San Carlos in Guatemala.
-She is currently developing the project of her Ear Trainnig book and some other Educational thesis for developing the Self-empowerment and Entrepreneurship through the knowledge of Sacred Geometry.
+Throughout her unstoppable career as a music educator, she has also led educational projects: she founded and directed the contemporary music schools ATEMPO (2010) and INNATO (2016), where the dissemination of contemporary music and jazz has been promoted by through various study programs.
+She has also developed educational programs within the framework of the Jazz Festival in binational institutions and embassies (Germany, USA, Japan and Israel), developing projects among which the JazzFest 2011 with professors from the Berklee College of Music and the Jazz Fest AC Foundation of Mexico, the JazzCamp organized by the Fundación Amigos del Arte (FUNDADELA) and the Embassy of the United States of America (2016 and 2017); among other projects.
+She has been a professor of saxophone at the National Conservatory of Music, at the Superior School of Arts of the University of San Carlos de Guatemala, places where she made an important advance in the saxophone of contemporary popular music in the country.